temporalio/documentation/docs-src/cloud/tcld/user/get.md

   - tcld
 ---

-The `tcld user get` command gets information on the specified user in Temporal Cloud.
+The `tcld user get` command gets information about the specified user in Temporal Cloud.
 You must set either `--user-email` or `--user-id`.

 Alias: `g`